 I created this site to encourage me to write more and publish anything worth sharing.
 It’s also a way for me to play around with Git, Github Pages, and Markdown.
-However, my illness means content will be added sporadically and infrequently, and there will be long spells when nothing will be added to the site.
+However, illness means content will be added sporadically and infrequently, and there will be long spells when the site will lay dormant.

 Prior to becoming too ill to maintain a job, I worked in scientific research in the fields of atmospheric and ocean physics.
 I obtained my PhD from the University of Leeds in 2014, with a thesis investigating the role of ocean wave-breaking and whitecaps on air-sea exchange.
 I stayed in the same research group until the end of 2016, during which time my focus was investigation of air-sea exchange over Arctic sea ice.
 I was lucky enough to spend six weeks onboard the Swedish icebreaker Oden in summer 2014 as part of the SWERUS-C3 expedition.